-We are planning to open again on Monday 12th April 2021 in line with government guidelines.
-Therefore the following measures will initially be in place:
+We have been re-opened since Monday 12th April 2021 in line with government guidelines.
+The following measures are in place:

 BEFORE YOUR VISIT